hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/elastic.md

 }
 ```

-Look at the display section.
-That section, once parsed and analyzed, will result in the followings tokens being generated for searchability:
+In the display section, once parsed and analyzed, will result in the followings tokens being generated to be able to be searched on:

 ```json
 ["glucose", "mole", "volume", "blood", "found", "during", "patient", "visit"]